 When estimating the recoverable amount of the CGU or CGU group, the Company makes judgments and various assumptions and estimates that could result in material adjustments to the recoverable amount.
 Any significant change in a key assumption, such as the discount rate, growth rates, the value of new sales and any significant change in projected cash flows could result in significant changes in the recoverable amounts.
-As at December 31, 2020, management has determined that no reasonably possible change in the assumptions used would lead to a recoverable amount of a CGU or CGU group less than its carrying amount other than PPI Management Inc. activities included in the Individual Insurance sector CGU.
+As at December 31, 2021, management has determined that no reasonably possible change in the assumptions used would lead to a recoverable amount of a CGU or CGU group less than its carrying amount.